mereshd/clash_of_mAInds/README.md

 # clash of m**AI**nds

-**A multi-agent conversational platform where AI personalities discuss, debate, and explore any topic — together, in real time, with voice.**
+**A multi-agent conversational platform where AI personalities discuss, showdown, and explore any topic — in unison, in real time, in a vocal manner.**

 ---